 Difference between Tadoba Core and Tadoba Buffer Safari zones

-The major difference between Tadoba Core and Tadoba Buffer Safari zones is that normally “Core” area is where the authentic forest exists and there are no settlements within this core zone (even if there exist, they will be gradually relocated by the forest department – now as of Feb 2017, there are some around 2.5 settlements in the Core Area) and “Buffer” area is the place where you will witness a interaction of villages and the forest area, this is where interestingly both villagers and animals (mostly tigers) co-exist.
+The major difference between Tadoba Core and Tadoba Buffer Safari zones is that normally “Core” area is where the authentic forest exists and there are no settlements within this core zone (even if there exist, they will be gradually relocated by the forest department – now as of Feb 2017, there are some around 2.5 settlements in the Core Area) and “Buffer” area is the place where you will witness an interaction of villages and the forest area, this is where interestingly both villagers and animals (mostly tigers) co-exist.

 There are about 79 villages in the buffer zone.
 The finest way to safeguard these animals in the buffer zone (the wild animals which are spread from the core area owing to territorial issues) is to decrease struggle between villagers residing there and the animals.
 One of the finest ways is to create tourism over in these buffer zones and discover a way for locals to get a stake in this tourism revenue.
-Keeping all these, buffer zones was made and tourism was allowed here.
-The Forest Department at Tadoba Tiger Reserve hailed the move as a step in precise direction, “Without the money from tourism flowing to the locals, they won’t come ahead to save tigers,” says the department.
+Keeping all these, buffer zones were made and tourism was allowed here.
+The Forest Department at Tadoba Tiger Reserve hailed the move as a step in a precise direction, “Without the money from tourism flowing to the locals, they won’t come ahead to save tigers,” says the department.

 In April 2012, owing to poor protection, two tigers were ensnared by poachers in Gondmohadi in Palasgaon range connecting Tadoba.
 “Had these regions been guarded by the forest staff, such events could have been evaded.
 Permitting visitors in buffer area for Tadoba Tiger Safari is one way of patrolling the jungles,” said young naturalist from Tadoba National Park.